Table of contents

 Prepositions are words that show relationships between different elements in a sentence, such as nouns or pronouns, to other words to indicate direction, place, time, cause, manner, and possession.
 In this guide, you will learn all you need to know about prepositions.

-2. Types of prepositions
+2. Types and examples of prepositions

 There are different types of prepositions in English, each having their role in sentences.
 The most common types of prepositions are: